Logo

 • Risks of data concentration, vendor lock-in, and performance decreases for each cloud vendor

 2. Build a DevOps pipeline.
 An enterprise’s integration with multiple cloud services puts additional pressure on the IT department.
-To cope with this pressure, enterprises need to build an efficient DevOps pipeline.
+To cope with this pressure, we recommend building an efficient DevOps pipeline.
 DevOps activities should be agile and scalable to ensure continuous integration and continuous releases within the heterogeneous environment.
 DevOps engineers also require access to platforms and tools specially designed for working in multi-cloud environments.
 By taking these issues into account, you can efficiently build cloud-specific automation in a DevOps pipeline.

 3. Unify the toolchain.
-While there’s no standardization among cloud providers, you need to unify your toolchain to make it compatible with as many cloud services as possible.
-For example, it’s best to ensure you use cloud storage that’s compatible with Amazon S3, or use Docker if you want to deal with containers.
-This approach will help you run your heterogeneous environment more smoothly and ensure easy migration of workloads across different clouds.
+Because there’s no standardization among cloud providers, we always take time to unify a toolchain to make it compatible with as many cloud services as possible.
+For example, it’s best to ensure you use cloud storage that’s compatible with Amazon S3 or use Docker if you want to deal with containers.
+This approach will help you smoothly run your heterogeneous environment and ensure easy workload migration across different clouds.

 4. Monitor infrastructure performance.
-Cloud vendors offer their own monitoring tools, but for a heterogeneous environment, you may need an additional monitoring solution.
+Cloud vendors offer their own monitoring tools, but for a heterogeneous environment, we recommend implementing additional monitoring.
 It’s necessary for you to see the whole picture across different clouds.
 For this purpose, you can use commercial products developed with multi-cloud environments in mind or use open-source monitoring tools like Zabbix, Ganglia, or Nagios.

 5. Enforce cybersecurity mechanisms.
 Adopting multi-cloud computing creates more entry points and vulnerabilities that can lead to a security incident.
-While many cloud service providers offer built-in tools for data protection, organizations have to make sure their data is solidly protected.
+While many cloud service providers offer built-in data protection tools, organizations have to ensure their data is solidly protected.
 To do that, you can use the following tools and practices:

 • Introduce robust access management and authentication procedures